U-Ming Marine appoints UK technology provider, Anemoi, to install Rotor Sails on a VLOC, in another investment in sustainable initiatives by the Taiwan-based corporation

 The vessel will be retrofitted with four of Anemoi’s 35 m tall, 5m in diameter, cylindrical sails.
 The Rotor Sails will also be installed with Anemoi’s bespoke folding deployment system, whereby the sails can be folded from vertical to mitigate impact on air draught and cargo handling operations.

-Claes Horndahl, Commercial Director at Anemoi said, “Anemoi is delighted to partner with U-Ming to supply our market-leading foldable Rotor Sails for Grand Pioneer.
+Claes Horndahl, Commercial Director at Anemoi said, “Anemoi is delighted to partner with U-Ming to supply our market-leading foldable Rotor Sails for one of U-Ming’s VLOCs.
 With significant fuel and emissions savings forecasted, this latest investment will further enhance the international recognition of U-Ming’s steadfast dedication to sustainability and Anemoi’s position as a leading provider of critical vessel decarbonisation technology.”

 Mr CK Ong, President of U-Ming said: “Congratulations to the teams at Anemoi and U-Ming on this significant partnership.
 These state-of-the-art rotor sails will play a key role in our decarbonisation strategy and will complement our portfolio of existing emission reducing technologies, including a fleet of LNG dual-fuel vessels.
 In addition, we will continue to research other emission lowering pathways such as carbon capture systems and retrofitting conventional vessels to Methanol dual-fuel.
 We look forward to continuing working with like-minded partners, like Anemoi, to help us reach our target of net zero.”